-Karen holds a BA in art, history, and sociology from Vermont College of Union Institute and University, an MAT from Marlboro College Graduate School, and an EdS from Nova Southeastern University in Computing Technology in Education.
+Karen holds a BA in art, history, and sociology from Vermont College of Union Institute and University, an MAT from the Marlboro College Graduate and Professional Studies Program, and an EdS from Nova Southeastern University in Computing Technology in Education.
 She is currently a doctoral candidate, honing a dissertation idea in design and development research.
 Karen is on the Executive Board of the Vermont Women in Higher Education where she holds the position of Digital Media Coordinator.

 - Work: Smith College Eductional Technology Services, Assistant Director of Educational Technology

 Joanne (Jo) Cannon helps support the online presence of over 400 classes at Smith College.
 She is also an active memeber of the Moodle open source development community.
 She has been working in the field of educational technology for over 20 years.
 She earned her M.Ed in instructional technology from UMASS Amherst and is currently assistant director of educational technology at Smith College.
 Over the years she has worked with colleagues in a variety of fields to create educational multimedia applications, many of which are still in use.
 She has taught programming, digital media and education courses at many levels.